-Airbus India MD: Pratt & Whitney engine issue has affected our deliveries
+Airbus India president: Pratt & Whitney engine issue has affected our deliveries

 Mumbai: French aircraft manufacturer Airbus SE, which has over 300 aircraft in operations in India and orders outstanding for 530 planes, will deliver one aircraft every week over the next decade.
 The Toulouse, France-based company also expects domestic traffic to grow 5.5 times over the next 20 years (2017-36), reaching the same level as the US today, and making India one of the world’s fastest growing markets.
 To meet the exponential rise in both passengers and traffic, Airbus estimates India will need as many as 1,750 new passenger and cargo aircraft over the next two decades.